dimikot/vzfirewall/README.txt

 SYNOPSIS
 --------

-1. Modify the file /etc/sysconfig/vz-scripts/4.conf:
+1. Modify the file e.g. /etc/vz/conf/4.conf (note that the whole FIREWALL directive is prefixed by "#" character, because else OpenVZ issues warnings about multi-line directives which are not supported):
    ...
-   FIREWALL="
+   #FIREWALL="
-       host.allowed.to.every.port
+   #   host.allowed.to.every.port
-       yet.another.host
+   #   yet.another.host
-       * # means "any host"
+   #   * # means "any host"
+   #

-       [25]
+   #   [25]
-       host.allowed.to.access.smtp
+   #   host.allowed.to.access.smtp
-       * # means "any"
+   #   * # means "any"
+   #

-       [80,443]
+   #   [80,443]
-       hosts.allowed.to.access.two.ports
+   #   hosts.allowed.to.access.two.ports
+   #

-       [udp:53]
+   #   [udp:53]
-       *
+   #    *
+   #

-       [CUSTOM]
+   #   [CUSTOM]
-       # You may use "$THIS" macro which is replaced by this machine IP
+   #   # You may use "$THIS" macro which is replaced by this machine IP
-       # (and, if the machine has many IPs, it will be multiplicated).
+   #   # (and, if the machine has many IPs, it will be multiplicated).
-       -A INPUT -i eth2 -d $THIS -j ACCEPT
+   #   -A INPUT -i eth2 -d $THIS -j ACCEPT
-       # Or you may use commands with no references to $THIS (only
+   #   # Or you may use commands with no references to $THIS (only
-       # such commands are allowed for 0.conf file).
+   #   # such commands are allowed for 0.conf file).
-       -A INPUT -i eth1 -j ACCEPT
+   #   -A INPUT -i eth1 -j ACCEPT
-   "
+   #"
    ...
-   We use FIREWALL directive in plain VE configs to allow to vzmigrate it easily from one node to another.
+   We use FIREWALL directive in plain VE configs, not in separate files, to allow to vzmigrate it easily from one node to another.
+Note the "#" characters again.

 2. Run:
    # vzfirewall -a  - to apply rules